ont-id/onttag-sdk-js/README.md

 VC.utils.docType;
 ```

-The reponse if of the following form.
+The response is of the following form.

 ```js
 {